WebClub-NITK/GDG-NITK-Recruitments-2024/RECRUITMENT_TASKS_2024.md

         - After the quiz, display a leaderboard ranking players.The leaderboard should display users ranked by their points (total number of correct answers).
 If multiple users have the same points, the ranking should be decided based on time taken per question (faster users rank higher).
         - The leaderboard should show the top 10 players and the user’s rank, even if not in the top 10.
-        - The leaderboard should be persistent.
-This means it should not display ranks based solely on users who gave the quiz at the same time.
-Instead, the leaderboard should reflect all users who have completed that quiz at any time.
-If a user takes the quiz at a later date, they should be shown their rank relative to all users who have ever taken the same quiz, not just the current batch of users.
-        - The leaderboard should automatically update when a new user completes the quiz, adjusting the ranks of both new and existing users based on their scores and time taken.

   2)  **Quiz Management application**:
       - Create a web-based CRUD application (Create, Read, Update, Delete) to manage quiz sets and individual questions.
       - Through this panel, authorized admins can create quiz sets (e.g., 10 questions per set), update quiz sets or individual questions, and delete existing sets